 You can see where I added some dark mauve colors to define the eye area and deepen the creases near the mouth.
 I also added more color to the cheeks and lips (see image below) for more definition.

 Check your reference photo often, and when you see a difference between your painting and the photo, “fix” it with your paint.
-This is the most fun part of painting, because the subject almost seems to come alive in front of you!
+This is the most fun part of the painting because the subject almost seems to come alive in front of you!

 9. Add the basic colors for the hair and build up